 The graph below (source) shows their results.
 We can see Arctic sea ice extent in March, when the ice is near its annual maximum, and in September, when ice extent reaches its yearly minimum:

 The winter maximum barely changes, except for the slight downward trend in recent decades.
 Regarding the summer minimum, the sea ice cover remains steady until the 30s, 40s and 50s, when it becomes somewhat lower.
-Higher values in the 60s, and a downward trend since then, that has accelerated in the last two decades, leading to the lowest values of the whole record.
+Higher values in the 60s, and a downward trend since then.
+This downward trend has accelerated in the last two decades, leading to the lowest values of the whole record.

 The main conclusions of the paper are that recent sea ice extent is the smallest on record, and that the current downward trend has no precedent in duration or scales since 1850.

-Anyway, I’d like to point out that the reliability of the record is much lower before 1935, at least in September.
-Before 1935, there are not September direct observations at all, and the extent numbers before that year depend on interpolation almost completely.
+Without calling into question these conclusions, I would like to point out that the reliability of the record is much lower before 1935, especially in September.
+Prior to 1935, there are not September direct observations at all, and the extent numbers before that year rely almost completely on interpolation.
 (Likewise the extent numbers during 1935-1952 have larger uncertainties than the values from 1953 onwards).

-And the chart below presents a comparison between the old (green line) and the new (blue line) Walsh datasets from 1935 onward (I have scaled the summer values of the old dataset to match the September ones of the new Walsh record in the satellite era):
+And the chart below presents a comparison between the old (green line) and the new (blue line) Walsh datasets from 1935 to present day (I have scaled the summer values of the old dataset to match the September ones of the new Walsh record in the satellite era):

 The most striking difference is that the new dataset shows much lower values during 1935-1952 than the old one.
-In fact, according to the old dataset the 40s were the period with the highest extent of the whole record, whereas the new dataset shows the 60s as the highest decade.
+In fact, according to the old dataset the 40s were the period with the highest extent of the whole record, whereas the new dataset shows the 60s as the decade with the largest sea ice cover.
 In addition, according to the old dataset every year during 1935-1952 had a higher extent than any year of the satellite era.
 That is not true according to the new record.